Roselyn-Koech/flyrank-ml-internship/work/capstone_report.md

 This capstone addresses the question: **Which content pages should be reviewed first for refresh based on observed performance signals?** The analysis uses a public safe, anonymized starter dataset containing 30,000 prepared rows, with an observed declining label rate of 54.2%.
 A transparent rule based baseline is compared with Logistic Regression, Decision Tree, and Random Forest models using a client grouped holdout consisting of 27,675 training rows and 2,325 test rows, with six held out clients and zero client overlap.
 Random Forest achieved the strongest ranking results, including ROC AUC of 0.754, Average Precision of 0.636, Precision@20 of 0.90, and Precision@50 of 0.74, compared with baseline Precision@20 of 0.30 and Precision@50 of 0.46.
 The resulting workflow is intended as decision support for prioritizing human review, not as a causal model of content recovery or a prediction of Google's ranking algorithm.

----

-## 2. Introduction / Problem
+## 2. Introduction and Problem

 Content and SEO teams may have many pages that could potentially require attention, while the time available for detailed review is limited.
 Treating every page equally can make it difficult to identify which pages deserve attention first.

-This capstone therefore focuses on **prioritization** rather than automatic content editing.
+This capstone focuses on prioritization rather than automatic content editing.

-The practical problem is:

-> A content team needs a defensible way to identify a small set of pages that should be reviewed first.
+The practical problem is that a content team needs a defensible way to identify a small set of pages that should be reviewed first.

 The machine learning workflow addresses this by ranking pages according to their estimated likelihood of belonging to the observed declining class.

-The purpose is not to predict Google's search algorithm, guarantee a future traffic recovery, or automatically decide whether a page should be rewritten or removed.
+The purpose is not to predict Google's search algorithm, guarantee future traffic recovery, or automatically decide whether a page should be rewritten or removed.

 The intended outcome is a ranked queue that helps a human reviewer decide where to start.